lief-project/LIEF/doc/sphinx/formats/elf/index.rst

 .. note::

-  In Python, you can also use :py:func:`lief.parse` which returns a :class:`lief.ELF.Binary` object.
+  In Python, you can also use :py:func:`lief.parse`, which returns a :class:`lief.ELF.Binary` object.

-From this parsed ELF binary you can use all the API exposed by the |lief-elf-binary|
-object to inspect or modify the binary itself.
+With the parsed ELF binary, you can use the |lief-elf-binary| API to inspect or modify the binary itself.

 .. tabs::